Becca Rothfeld

 As a writer:

-As a philosopher:
+As a (lapsed?) philosopher:

 I receive many emails asking for advice about graduate school applications.
 I have answered some frequently asked questions on this page.
 As I note there, I do not consider myself an expert in how to write a successful graduate school application, and I urge all prospective grad students to consult resources online, as well as supervisors who have served on admissions committees, rather than me!